ITVR-lab/Miner-Pose/README.md

 ### 📹 Miner-Pose Dataset Creation Steps

 1. **Data Collection**: Our team recorded 400 surveillance video clips (2021–2024) in underground mines, contributing over 4,000 original images to the dataset, in addition to 7,986 re-annotated images from DsLMF+.
-2. **Data Cleaning**: Removal of redundant/invalid frames and resizing
+2. **Data Cleaning**: Removal of redundant or invalid frames and image resizing
-3. **Initial Annotation**: Auto-labeling via X-AnyLabeling with COCO format
+3. **Initial Annotation**: Auto-labeling via X-AnyLabeling in COCO format
 4. **Manual Refinement**: Final corrections using Labelme

 ---